johnsaigle/hack-notes/reference/server-side/server-side-request-forgery.md

 About:

 ## Notes
-- Anytime you can modify a URL that is passed server-side
+- Anytime you can modify a URL that is sent to the server

 ### SSRF in APIs
 _example from Portswigger: https://portswigger.net/web-security/ssrf/lab-basic-ssrf-against-localhost_